The Top Dozen Hot Dogs to Try Right Now in Boston

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-For social-distancing reasons, fans won’t be filling the stands at Fenway Park this season.
-But now that baseball is back in the swing of things, we’re nonetheless thinking about our other favorite reason to hit a Red Sox game: the excuse to eat as many hot dogs as humanly possible.
-Guess what?
-A grilled frank tastes just as good via takeout when you’re watching the action on ESPN—and even if you’re not a sports lover, enduring a hot dog-free summer would be a major foul.
+Now that Fenway Park is full of fans again (hurrah!), we’re thinking about our real favorite reason to hit a Red Sox game: the excuse to eat as many hot dogs as humanly possible.
+Guess what, though?
+A grilled frank tastes just as good via takeout as when you’re watching the action on ESPN—and even if you’re not a sports lover, enduring a hot dog-free summer would be a major foul.
 So here are some of the best spots around Boston to find ’em, from German frankfurters in a bretzel roll to Brazilian-style dogs in a hot-pressed sandwich, to straightforward selections from classic New England snack shacks.

 Back when he was plying his fine-dining skills at his now-shuttered restaurant T.W.
-Food, it would have been hard to imagine that chef Tim Wiechmann’s signature dish would wind up a hot dog.
+Food, it would have been hard to imagine that chef Tim Wiechmann would wind up with a hot dog as a signature dish.
 But the Brondog, a staple of his Bavarian-inspired restaurant Bronwyn since 2014, is—to be frank—a now-classic.
 The foot-long frankfurter sits in a bretzel roll and is topped with chili, cheese, ketchup, and mustard; crispy bratkartoffeln potatoes come on the side.
-It’s available for takeout, or as a choice on the three-course prix fixe menu that Bronwyn currently offers for on-site dining.
+It’s available a la carte for takeout, or as a choice on the three-course prix fixe menu that Bronwyn currently offers in its dining room and biergarten.

 255 Washington St., Somerville, 617-776-9900, bronwynrestaurant.com.